Canine Hot Spots: Pictures, Solutions, and Prevention

 Bacterial Infections

-See the bacterial materialAlso known as pyoderma, these infections often occur in conjunction with hotspots, as bacteria invade broken skin and multiply.
+See the bacterial materialAlso known as pyoderma, these skin infections often occur in conjunction with hotspots, as bacteria invade broken skin and multiply.